jh3nd3rs0n/jargyle/README.md

 ```

-You can specify an address or addresses in any of the aforementioned settings as a `<criterion/>` XML element in the configuration file.
+You can specify an address or addresses in any of the aforementioned settings as a sequence of `<criterion/>` XML elements in the configuration file.

 Partial configuration file example: